reardonj/reardonj.github.io/_posts/2019-10-03-pancetta-wine-fettuccine-alfredo.md

 ---
-title: Pancetta & Wine Fettucini Alfredo
+title: Pancetta & Wine Fettuccine Alfredo
 categories: [Food]
 ---
-A new issue of [Food & Drink](http://foodanddrink.ca/fooddrink/magazine/en/Autumn2019/FDAU19.html) recently came out, with a [variation](https://www.lcbo.com/lcbo/recipe/white-wine-fettucine-alfredo/F201905013) on fettucini alfredo I was keen to try.
+A new issue of [Food & Drink](http://foodanddrink.ca/fooddrink/magazine/en/Autumn2019/FDAU19.html) recently came out, with a [variation](https://www.lcbo.com/lcbo/recipe/white-wine-fettucine-alfredo/F201905013) on fettuccine alfredo I was keen to try.
 However, I had some pancetta in the fridge to use, and wasn't cooking for four any time soon.
 So, I tweaked the recipe, invited a friend over and picked out a bottle of wine to make my own version:
 ## Ingredients